These Golf Rules MUST Change

 Pro golfers can't play LIV and PGA Tour

-Bit of a controversial one to complete our list - but is it right that golfers who have joined the LIV Tour can't play on the PGA Tour.
-Or is it right that they may be banned from future majors?
-Or what about the Ryder Cup?
+Bit of a controversial (but topical) one to finish up our list.
+Is it really fair that golfers who have joined the LIV Tour can't play on the PGA Tour?
+Should their future in major championships be in jeopardy?
+What about the Ryder Cup?

-It's a difficult one with strong views on each side.
-We're particularly interested in your thoughts on this one.
+It's a tricky one with strong opinions on each side.
+We'd love to hear what you think!
 What would you do if it was up to you?

 Let us know your views and what you think are the worst rules in golf.
-How should they be changed to make the game more enjoyable for us all?
+How should they be changed to make the game more enjoyable for everyone?
 You can do that in the comments section below.